Christmas Closure Notice: Our office will close at 3:00pm on Friday, 20 December 2024, and will reopen on Monday, 6 January 2025.

 Budget family lawyer

 A less experienced family lawyer may handle your divorce for a lower fee.
-However, a reduced hourly rate is often justification for worse performance.
+However, reduced legal fees are often justification for worse performance.
 If a family lawyer doesn’t show care for your situation, will they be as willing to address concerns and work as hard to find amicable solutions?

 Once again, they may push for unnecessary litigation instead of mediation.